Please also see: Photographs

 The exhibition is held under the patronage of His Highness the Aga Khan, founder and Chairman of the Aga Khan Development Network (AKDN), and its cultural arm, the Aga Khan Trust for Culture (AKTC).
 The Aga Khan expects that the Aga Khan Museum in Toronto will become a centre of education and learning dedicated to the presentation of Muslim arts and culture in all their historic, cultural and geographical diversity.
 Surrounded by a large landscaped park, the museum will be housed in a 10,000 square-meter building designed by the Japanese architect Fumihiko Maki.
 The Aga Khan Museum will offer unique insights and new perspectives into Muslim civilisations.

-It is one of three museum projects currently under development by the AKTC.
-The other two are the Museum of Historic Cairo, in Egypt, and the Indian Ocean Maritime Museum in Zanzibar.
-The museums are part of the Aga Khan Trust for Culture’s wide range of activities aimed at the preservation and promotion of the material and spiritual heritage of Muslim societies.
+The Museum are part of the Aga Khan Trust for Culture’s wide range of activities aimed at the preservation and promotion of the material and spiritual heritage of Muslim societies.
 As the cultural agency of the Aga Khan Development Network, AKTC leverages cultural heritage as a means of supporting and stimulating development.

 For more information about the Aga Khan Museum, please see the Museums site.